mustafabayram14/Midterm/readme.md

-This is my best attempt at the midterm for IS218 /n Not completely sure if done correctly but this is my best effort /n Mustafa Bayram
+This is my best attempt at the midterm for IS218 <br />
+Not completely sure if done correctly but this is my best effort <br />
+Mustafa Bayram